gregsholden/gregsholden.github.io/README.md

 ## eCommerce Analysis - Using ML to Enhance Marketing Strategies

 - Used machine learning models to analyze web transaction data of online electronics retailer
-- Supervised learning models used on traditional and web-based marketing metrics to assess likelihood of purchasing specifics products
+- Supervised learning models used on traditional and web-based marketing metrics reveal likelihood of purchasing any of over 700 products across 14 categories
-- Unsupervised models to segment customer base and develop personas that could enhance the effectiveness of targeted marketing campaigns
+- Unsupervised models to segment customer base into 3 key groups, which help create personas that could enhance the effectiveness of targeted marketing campaigns

 ### Sample Supervised Feature Importance Analysis - Video Cards
 #![Photo](assets/FeatImp_VideoCards.png)